-No matter what the cause may be, you should always have a doctor check for melanonychia because it can sometimes be a sign of other health issues.
+No matter the cause, have a doctor check for melanonychia because the lines may be a sign of other health issues.
 Melanonychia is also called melanonychia striata or longitudinal melanonychia.

 There are two broad types of melanonychia:

-- Melanocytic activation.
-This is an increase in the production and deposits of melanin in your nail but not an increase in pigment cells.
-It can be triggered by trauma, nutritional deficiency, medication, and other causes.
+- Melanocytic activation: This is an increase in the production and deposits of melanin in your nail but not an increase in pigment cells.
+Causes include trauma, nutritional deficiency, and medication.

-- Melanocytic hyperplasia.
-This is an increase in the number of pigment cells in your nail bed.
+- Melanocytic hyperplasia: This is an increase in pigment cells in your nail bed.
 This growth can be benign or malignant.